 You can visit their Facebook page for more info, and be sure to check out the giant Abraham Lincoln penny mural on the right when you walk in!

 The Last Word

-Hiking at Blue Knob State Park, pit stopping at Lincoln Cafe, and visiting the Flight 93 National Memorial made for a perfect end-of-summer RV weekend.
+Hiking at Blue Knob State Park, pit stopping at Lincoln Cafe, and visiting the Flight 93 National Memorial made for a perfect RV weekend.